veteransaffairscanada/vac-benefits-directory/DOCUMENTATION.md

 #### What do we use them for?

 We primarily use the deploy notification to ensure that our production release are making it onto the production server.
 Each notification includes a link to the pull request that was merged into `master` as well as a timestamp of when the server finished starting up.
-This allows us to determin how long a production deploy takes after we kick off a production build.
+This allows us to determine how long a production deploy takes after we kick off a production build.
 Currently from starting the build to deployment takes ~8 minutes.